Keristero/spritesheet-tool/readme.md

 1. make it pretty

 ### Quality of life (things I notice then add)
+1. fix selection box so that you can start selecting from outside the canvas and end selection outside the canvas
+    - perhaps a way to do this would be to decouple the selection box from the canvascontainer and have it be drawn on a overlay canvas?
 1. Press DEL on keyboard to delete selected frames
 1. Hold CTRL on keyboard to make additional selections
     - for Frame Select ✅